Adrikhey/EST_UHF/README.md

 # EST_UHF
 Demodulation scripts of the UHF Ground Station of the EPFL Spacecraft Team

+This GNU Radio script uses the gr-satellites and gr-gpredict-doppler libraries.

 ## Soapy PLUTO Source
 This block interfaces the script with the PlutoSDR, providing input parameters such as the sample rate and the center frequency for the local oscillator.
 The